Swati-Kumari-Das/OnlineMeetingPlatform/README.md

-# Online Meeting Platform 🎥💬  Live Link: https://letsvideocall-r73x.onrender.com/
+# Online Meeting Platform 🎥💬

 A real-time video conferencing web application built using **React**, **WebRTC**, and **Socket.IO**.
 It allows multiple users to join a video call room, share their audio/video/screen, and chat live.